aichbauer/styled-bootstrap-components/packages/styled-base-components/README.md

 ## Installation

-> Note: this component has a peer dependency on `styled-components` and `styled-system`.
-To use this component you also need to `npm i styled-components styled-system -S`.
+> Note: this component has a peer dependency on `styled-components` > v4.
+To use this component you also need to `npm i styled-components -S`.

 ```sh
 $ npm i styled-base-components -S